enonic/old-xp-doc/doc/getting-started/my-first-app.rst

   * Supports: "Country" (selected from the list of content types)

 4. In the Live Edit panel on the right, select the "Hello Region" controller.
-5. Open the context panel (activated from the hamburger button in the toolbar).
+5. Open the context panel (activated from the gear button in the toolbar).
 6. Drag a "Part" into the empty region and select the "country" part.
 7. Save

-Now, every "Country" you create in the structure will use this template by default.
+Every "Country" you create will now use this template by default.

 ..
-TIP:: The "Support" property is the key here.
+TIP:: The "Support" property is the key.
 A page template will support rendering of the content types specified here.

 Try this out by creating a few new countries in your site.

 Update Favorite Country
 ------------------------

-You might remember that your favorite country was "hardcoded" - so let's change it to use templates too.
+You might remember that your favorite country was "hardcoded" - so let's change it to use templates as well.

-To update your favorite country to use this template too:

 #.
 Select the country and click "Edit".
 #.
 In Live Edit view, select the entire page (if you select the part first, simply click "parent" twice to select the page).